X

 Consider ways to reduce your appearance of risk prior to shopping for loans.
 Get your books in order so you can share clear financial records with potential lenders, and prepare a business plan to show them how you would use the money.
 If possible, offer to make a large down payment or gather a list of potential collateral.

-7 Factors Lenders Consider Before Issuing a Business Loan
+Factors Lenders Consider Before Issuing Business Loans for People With Bad Credit

 Lenders look at several factors when evaluating applicants for business loans.
 Understanding lenders’ considerations can help you get organized and demonstrate that your business is creditworthy despite the risk.